 ART 315/ARC 315/HLS 315Medieval Architecture(LA)A survey of medieval architecture and urban design from ca. 300 to ca.1500 A.D.
 The aim will be to explore the major developments in religious and secular architecture in the West from Early Christian times to the Renaissance.
 Various aspects of architecture will be considered (patronage, functional requirements, planning, form, structure, construction techniques, symbolism, decoration) with the aim of attaining as complete an understanding as possible of architectural developments and urban design in their historical context.

 ART 333/ARC 333Renaissance and Baroque Architecture(LA)European architecture from 1420 to the mid-18th century with particular emphasis on its historical and social background.
 Various architectural styles - Renaissance, baroque, and rococo - are studied in terms of important architects and buildings especially of Italy, France, and England.

-VIS 202/ARC 202Introductory Drawing(LA)This course approaches drawing as a way of thinking and seeing.
-Students will be introduced to a range of drawing issues, as well as a variety of media, including charcoal, graphite, ink, oil stick, collage, string, wire and clay.
+VIS 201/ARC 201Introductory Drawing(LA)This course approaches drawing as a way of thinking and seeing.
+Students will be introduced to a range of drawing issues, as well as a variety of media, including charcoal, graphite, ink and oil stick.
 Subject matter includes still life, the figure, landscape and architecture.
 Representation, abstraction and working from imagination will be explored.
-A structured independent project will be completed at the end of the term.
+A structured independent project will be given at the end of the semester.

-VIS 204/ARC 328Introductory Painting(LA)An introduction to the materials and methods of painting.
-The areas to be covered are color and its interaction, the use of form and scale, painting from a model, painting objects with a concern for their mass and interaction with light.
+VIS 203/ARC 327Introductory Painting(LA)An introduction to the materials and methods of painting.
+The areas to be covered are specifically color and its interaction, the use of form and scale, painting from a model, painting objects with a concern for their mass and its interaction with light.